bits-amitrathod/enterprise/l10n_mx_edi_external_trade/README.rst

     changed here if is one exception.
 If this field is actived, then will be showed the next fields:

-  - **Incoterm**: It is used for the attribute *incoterm* in the External Trade node, is required, and must contain a value from the SAT catalog_ to incoterms.

   - **Certificate Source**: If the document to be generated is a Certificate of Origin, must be registered the certificate of origin folio or the fiscal folio in CFDI with which the issuance of the